skip to main content NIST Center for Neutron Research NIST Center for Neutron Research National Institute of Standards and Technology

 The energy of the source neutrons will affect the absorption cross section and hence the penetration depth and sample attenuation.
 Energy can be expressed as wavelength in Å, as energy in meV, or as neutron velocity in m/s.
 Neutron cross sections are tabulated at 1.798 Å = 25.3 meV = 2200 m/s, with an assumed 1/v dependence for the absorption cross section (Rauch 2003, Sears 2006).

 For heavier isotopes (Cd, Hf, rare earths) and/or shorter wavelengths (below 1 Å) there are neutron resonances in the thermal range.
-For rare-earth elements the energy-dependent coherent sld is calculated following scattering length values tabulated in Lynn and Seeger 1992.
+For common rare-earth isotopes the energy-dependent coherent and absorption cross sections tabulated in Lynn and Seeger 1992 are used.
 Incoherent scattering will be understimated for these elements.
+Resonances for 113Cd and 180Ta are ignored.

 There is also a wavelength dependence for single phonon interactions which gives rise to significant inelastic scattering for lighter isotopes (H, D) and/or longer wavelengths (above 5 Å).
 This factor is both temperature and material dependent and will not be included in the scattering calculations.
 In particular, penetration length and transmitted flux are going to be significantly overestimated.